 Significance of Skandamata

-It is believed that she awards devotees with salvation, power, prosperity and treasures.
-She can grant oceans of wisdom even to most illiterate person, if he/she worships her with complete devotion.
+It is believed that she awards devotees with salvation, power, prosperity, and treasures.
+She can grant oceans of wisdom even to a most illiterate person if he/she worships her with complete devotion.
 Skandamata who possesses the brilliance of the sun fulfills all the desires of her devotees.
-He who is selflessly devoted to her, attains all the achievements and treasures of life.
+He who is selflessly devoted to her attains all the achievements and treasures of life.
 The worship of Skandamata purifies the heart of a devotee.
 Her worship is ultimately conducive to salvation.
 She is regularly known as “The Goddess of Fire”.

 Important facts about Skandamata